Anaheim City’s Water Utility Structure

-From Disneyland to the Honda Center, and Angel Stadium to the Anaheim Convention Center, the City of Anaheim boasts a number of attractions.
-Keeping the tap on for millions of tourists and hundreds of thousands of residents each year is no small feat.
-The City of Anaheim in Southern California has made vast improvements to establish their state-of-the-art water facilities.
-See how EtherWAN's expertise supported network upgrades at the City of Anaheim Water Utility, contributing to water conservation, clean water provision to residents, and the city’s overall success.
+From Disneyland to Honda Center and Angel Stadium to the Anaheim Convention Center, the City of Anaheim boasts a number of attractions.
+Water conservation and keeping the tap on for millions of tourists and hundreds of thousands of residents each year is no small feat.
+The City of Anaheim in Southern California has made vast improvements to establish its state-of-the-art water facilities.
+Discover how EtherWAN's expertise facilitated network upgrades for the City of Anaheim Water Utility, contributing to water conservation, clean water provision to residents, and the city’s overall success.

 Today, the City of Anaheim Water Utility delivers over 63 million gallons of water daily through the utilization of the following water infrastructure:

 - 14 pressure zones